 Mosby's Essentials for Nursing Assistants, 7th Edition

-Master the role and responsibilities of today’s nursing assistant!
+Help your students master the role and responsibilities of today’s nursing assistant!
 Mosby's Essentials for Nursing Assistants, 7th Edition provides concise, easy-to-understand guidelines for the skills performed by nursing assistants.
-Step-by-step procedures are included for more than 75 key procedures, and patient scenarios help you apply your knowledge and develop critical thinking skills.
+Step-by-step procedures are included for more than 75 key procedures, and patient scenarios help students apply their knowledge and develop critical thinking skills.
 A primary focus is the importance of treating residents with respect while providing safe, competent, and efficient care.
-And with OBRA-mandated coverage of the concepts and skills you need to master, you will prepare for success on state certification exams!
+Designed for shorter nursing programs of 85 or fewer credit hours, this text provides OBRA-mandated coverage of the concepts and skills students need to master in preparing for state certification exams.

 - Clear, easy-to-read style is supplemented with hundreds of full-color photographs and illustrations.

 - More than 75 step-by-step procedures are divided into pre-procedure, procedure, and post-procedure sections for easier learning.

 - Focus on PRIDE boxes emphasize personal and professional responsibility, rights and respect, independence and social interaction, delegation and teamwork, and ethics and laws, helping you promote dignity and pride in the person being cared for, his or her family, and yourself.